LOVE-ONENESS

 The 4 Commandments of Love

-1. Love the Lord your God with all thy heart, mind, soul, and strength.
+1. “Love the Lord your God with all thy heart, mind, soul, and strength,” Matt.
+22.37-39.

 The unity of love is expressed once more, as all are Children of God.
-To love others as yourself establishes this unity principle—God loves all his children equally, underscoring oneness.
+To love others as yourself establishes this unity principle—God loves all his children equally.
+Underscoring oneness, the principle of universal and equal love defines and is basic to the kingdom itself—God is One.
+Sowing seed into universal love can break down barriers, both within and without, and is a powerful crop to harvest.

 Lev.
 19.11-18; (11) “Ye shall not steal, neither deal falsely, neither lie to one another,” begins the discourse for the society God wants.
 Note v.
-15, “Ye shall do no unrighteousness in judgment; thou shalt not respect the person of the poor, not honor the person of the mighty: but in righteousness, thou shalt judge thy neighbor.”
-Judgments should be made from the well of love and wisdom.
+15, “Ye shall do no unrighteousness in judgment; thou shalt not respect the person of the poor, not honor the person of the mighty: but in righteousness, thou shalt judge thy neighbor.”—Judgments should be made from the well of love and wisdom.
 (18) “Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbor as thyself, I am the Lord your God.”
 The love-teaching appears early on in scripture, is fundamental, and underpins all other teachings.
 Jesus brings Israel back to the love principle, part of the final interpretation of the Law and the Prophets (see Jesus the Nazarene).

 John 13.34-35, “A new commandment I give unto you, That ye love one another; as I have loved you…” Jesus uses himself as an example, something most of us could not do, and establishes unity and relationship; Jesus also issues a commandment, another indication of position or identity.
 “That ye also love one another.
 (35) By this shall all men know that ye are my disciples, if ye love one to another.”
-Establishes love as a modem of identity (how others will know you) and puts love at the root of all teachings and relationships, especially within the church (see Epistle of James).
+This statement establishes love as a modem of identity (how others will know you) and puts love at the root of all teachings and relationships, especially within the church (see Epistle of James).

 Illustration from the 19th century